 At the end of a long day, there’s nothing better than climbing into a snug, cozy bed and getting some rest.
 Here at Mattress Clarity, we want you to enjoy that luxury every single night.
-To help you do that, our mattress reviews consider factors that may not even cross your mind—like ease of movement.
+To help you do that, our mattress reviews consider factors that may not even cross your mind—like the responsiveness of your bed, which determines ease of movement.

 Ease of movement refers to how easily you can move around on, reposition yourself in, and get out of a bed.
-Beds with high ease of movement can set the stage for better quality sleep.
+Beds with high responsiveness can set the stage for better quality sleep.
 Let’s take a closer look at how we test for ease of movement and why it’s important.

-When a bed offers ease of movement, you experience less friction and restriction when moving around.
+When a bed offers lots of response and ease of movement, you experience less friction and restriction when moving around.
 This may mean you’re less likely to wake up as you switch positions in the middle of the night.

 Ease of movement may be especially important for the following groups of people: